lost-theory/python-live/04_installation.md

 CAUTION: When you are given the option of unchecking any "optional" components, don't uncheck any.

-NOTE: For people who already know programming, if you are familiar with Docker, check out [Python in Docker](https://hub.docker.com/_/python/) and [Docker on Windows](https://docs.docker.com/windows/).

-### DOS Prompt
+### Command Prompt

-If you want to be able to use Python from the Windows command line i.e. the DOS prompt, then you need to set the PATH variable appropriately.
+If you want to be able to use Python from the Windows command prompt (sometimes called the DOS prompt), then you need to set the PATH variable appropriately.

 For Windows 2000, XP, 2003 , click on `Control Panel` -> `System` -> `Advanced` -> `Environment Variables`.
 Click on the variable named `PATH` in the _System Variables_ section, then select `Edit` and add `;C:\Python35` (please verify that this folder exists, it will be different for newer versions of Python) to the end of what is already there.
 Of course, use the appropriate directory name.